General Information

 How do I organize a repair history if I'm filing under "30 days out-of-service"?

-The Consumer's Repair Summary For A 30 Days Out-Of-Service Claim will help you organize the repair history when filing under the "30 days out-of-service" provision.
+The Consumer's Repair Summary For A 30-Day Out-Of-Service Claim will help you organize the repair history when filing under the "30-day out-of-service" provision.

 Does a "30 days out-of-service" claim have to be 30 consecutive days?

-No. A "30-day" claim may be with cumulative calendar days including weekends and holidays.
-The vehicle must be in control of the dealer for the major portion of a day (4 hours minimum).
-The dealer does not have to be working on the vehicle for this timeframe.
+No. A "30-day" claim may be for cumulative calendar days, including weekends and holidays.
+The vehicle must be in the dealer's control for the major portion of the day (4 hours minimum).
+The dealer does not have to work on the vehicle during this timeframe.
 The repairs must be performed within the manufacturer's express warranty.

 The vehicle is in the shop being fixed now.
 Can I file?